traeblain/.comV2/content/blog/einsteins-relativity-and-predestination.md

 ### Brief Note on Biblical Sufficiency

 After arguing against these two topics, you may think I don't believe in the sufficiency of scripture.
 But that isn't true.
-I believe the Bible is completely sufficient to form our Christian [doctrines][doctrine].
-That we should not need to look beyond the text to establish our principles, but there are things like general revelation and more that can expand our [theology][].
+I believe the Bible is completely sufficient to form our Christian [doctrines](https://www.merriam-webster.com/dictionary/doctrine).
+That we should not need to look beyond the text to establish our principles, but there are things like general revelation and more that can expand our [theology](https://www.merriam-webster.com/dictionary/theology).

 ## Point Three: False Dilemma

-Lastly, Sprinkle's final argument--and definitively his strongest--is that the question provides a ["false dilemma"][falsedilemma].
+Lastly, Sprinkle's final argument--and definitely his strongest--is that the question provides a ["false dilemma"](https://www.logicallyfallacious.com/tools/lp/Bo/LogicalFallacies/94/False-Dilemma).
 Preston's point is that the question being proposed contains logic problems, therefore cannot provide the answer the questioner is looking for.

 Although it is more than just a false dilemma, Preston is correct.
 Simply because relativity has brought us a better understanding of time doesn't imply God's relationship to time denies predestination (one does not conclude an either/or position on the other).